karlitos/Applications-overview-tooltip-NG/README.md

 ## Known bugs:

-* The extension does not start automaticaly after reboot.
+*  <s>The extension does not start automaticaly after reboot.
 You have to go to overview, start twek-tool and disable-enable the extension.
-Then it works.
-Working on it.
+Then it works.</s> Fixed thanks to Raphaël Rochet.
 * The tooltips do not work on anythin beside the application overview.
 I will try to implement the functionality also for dash.

 Everyting ist still work-in-progress because I am a gnome-extension-noob.